 The transition from classroom to corporate can be a challenging yet rewarding journey.
 By harnessing your existing skills and pursuing additional training in Agile methodologies, you can position yourself as a highly sought-after Scrum Master.
 The skills you’ve honed in education—leadership, communication, planning, and adaptability—are invaluable assets that corporations are eager to invest in.

 To dive deeper into this world of Agile and Scrum, take the first step by attending our free 3-day boot camp.
 Here, you'll learn the fundamentals of Scrum and how to harness your skills for a successful career transition.
-[Register for the boot camp here](Your Link Here).
+Join our Facebook Community: https://www.facebook.com/scrum101bootcamp/.
 Remember, the demand for skilled Scrum Masters is growing daily, and you could be next in line for a fulfilling corporate job that utilizes your unique talents and experience.